-- Rated as a leading real estate lawyer in Washington, DC by Chambers USA (2010–2022) and Legal 500 USA (2011–2016, 2019)
+- Rated as a leading real estate lawyer in Washington, DC, by Chambers USA (2010–2023) and Legal 500 USA (2011–2016, 2019)

-- Rated as a leading hospitality lawyer in Washington, DC by Chambers USA (2016–2022)
+- Rated as a leading hospitality lawyer in Washington, DC, by Chambers USA (2016–2023)

-- Selected as the “Leading Real Estate Lawyer” in Washington, DC by Legal Times
+- Selected as the “Leading Real Estate Lawyer” in Washington, DC, by Legal Times

-- Recognized as one of Washington DC’s “Best Lawyers” by Washingtonian magazine (2011, 2015, 2017, 2018, 2020, 2022)
+- Recognized for Lawyer Lifetime Achievement Award (2022) and as one of Washington DC’s “Best Lawyers” by Washingtonian magazine (2011, 2015, 2017, 2018, 2020, 2022)

-- Recognized as a “Woman of Influence” by the Real Estate Forum
+- Recognized as a “Woman of Influence” by the Real Estate Forum and Bisnow

 - Received the Albert Nelson Marquis Lifetime Achievement Award by Marquis Who’s Who (2020)